GuildEducationInc/application-arc-approved-event-consumer/README.md

 ## Turning on the consumer
 The end-to-end flow of Salesforce events -> Academic Service is currently still in development, so this consumer is `disabled` by default.
-To enable the feature, edit the `Makefile` file so that the `ConsumerEnabled` paramater-override passed to the sam deploy command is `true` rather than `false` and re-deploy the stack.
+To enable the feature, manually set the `CONSUMER_ENABLED` environment variable to true and re-deploy the stack.
+For example: `CONSUMER_ENABLED=true STAGE=dev make`.